 PANEL ATTORNEY QUALIFICATIONS

-Rule 76.5 of the California Rules of Court mandates that the
+Rule 8.300 of the California Rules of Court states that the

 and two sets of appellate briefs, or equivalent trial court

-pleadings in order to be considered for placement on the panel.
+pleadings to be considered for placement on the panel.

 and writing proficiency in determining whether the applicant

-will be admitted to the panel and, if so, at what class.
+will be admitted to the panel and, if so, at what classification, Rule 8.300(c) describes the relevant criteria.

 Uniform statewide panel attorney classification and case classification